Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Introduction

 identified in Theorem \ref{th:1} converges to zero in probability or almost surely.
-We refer to Definition \ref{def:alphasub} for the notion of $\alpha$-subexponentiality, which encompasses boundedness, subexponentiality and subgaussianity for a real-valued random variable.
+We refer to Definition \ref{def:alphasub} for the notion of $\alpha$-subexponentiality for a real-valued random variable, which encompasses boundedness, subexponentiality and subgaussianity.